aws/aws-cdk/packages/@aws-cdk/aws-s3-deployment/README.md

 > NOTE: a new AWS Lambda handler will be created in your stack for each memory
 > limit configuration.

+## Ephemeral Storage Size

+The default ephemeral storage size for the deployment resource is 512MiB.
+If you need to upload larger files, you may hit this limit.
+You can use the `ephemeralStorageSize` configuration to specify the storage size of the AWS Lambda resource handler.

+> Note: a new AWS Lambda handler will be created in your stack for each ephemeral
+> storage size configuration.

 ## EFS Support

 If your workflow needs more disk space than default (512 MB) disk space, you may attach an EFS storage to underlying